 Different disciplines have different conventions regarding the use of footnotes vs. endnotes, and regarding what substance is placed in either setting.
 Footnotes and endnotes are different formats for the same information.

-In essays that use a citation style such as Chicago, the purpose of footnotes or endnotes is to add substantive content that is peripheral or supplemental to the main argument of your essay.
+In essays that use a citation style such as Chicago or Harvard, the purpose of footnotes or endnotes is to add substantive content that is peripheral or supplemental to the main argument of your essay.
 Placing this material in a footnote or endnote offsets that new information so as not to distract most readers but to inform the specialist.
 As an author, you make a choice to place into footnotes or endnotes additional information that might indicate:

 - you are aware of alternative interpretations